-I'm Shelly Randall, the mother of a preschooler, a freelance writer/ editor/publicist, and the author of Sustainable Together.
+I'm Shelly Randall, the mother of a 1st grader, a former freelance writer/ editor/publicist, and the author of Sustainable Together.
 I launched this blog in 2011 with the conviction that it's not wise to "go sustainable" alone...
 Read more.

 Port Townsend has been my home since 2000.
 This quirky seaport town of 8,300 is located on the Olympic Peninsula on the rural northwest corner of Washington State.
 It is a hothouse for sustainability initiatives and fertile ground for sustainability reporting.
 Read more.

 We lead "a more sustainable life" when we curtail ecologically destructive activities and cultivate deeper, non-material sources of fulfillment.
 Read more.

 The go-to website for sustainability activism in and around Port Townsend is www.L2020.org.
 From 2011-14, I served on the steering committee of the "Local 20/20" nonprofit.
 Click to go to site.

 My home-based business is powered by the sun!
 My family installed a grid-tied 2-kW solar photovoltaic (PV) system on our roof in 2007.